3 Myths

 Natural Deworming

-BUT you can boost the gut health of your bird with natural remedies like pumpkin seeds.
-This makes a hostile envoriment for the worms and reduce their numbers (most likley only temporary).
+That said, you can support your bird's gut health with natural remedies like pumpkin seeds.
+These create a hostile environment for worms and may help reduce their numbers, though the effect is likely only temporary.

-Its always recommended to do a fecaltest of your birds if you suspect worms.
-This is to know what type of worm infection they have but also like bacteria, worms are getting more resistant to the drugs we are using.
-Deworming when you dont need to contributes to more resistant worms.
+It's always recommended to perform a fecal test if you suspect worms.
+This helps determine the type of infection and is important because, like bacteria, worms are becoming increasingly resistant to drugs.
+Deworming unnecessarily contributes to more resistant worms.

-When one of my silkies tested positive for tapeworm eggs.
-I looked uo what drug is the most efective for that type of worm.
-With her treatment I boost her gut with the product Verm-X Orginial to help her flush out those eggs.
+When one of my Silkies tested positive for tapeworm eggs, I researched the most effective treatment for that specific type.
+During her treatment, I also boosted her gut health with Verm-X Original to help flush out the eggs.

 Read more